 - The ability to integrate this cloud-based software with HVAC systems so they can be automatically activated or deactivated, based on internal air conditions.

 Although this is not the most common IoT example, this pandemic has added clarity on how to help healthcare industry workers stay safer while performing their jobs.
-Studies have found evidence of COVID-19 in air, on hospital surfaces that could be eradicated by having such technology sensors in their HVAC systems.
+Studies have found evidence of COVID-19 in the air, and on hospital surfaces that could be eradicated by having such technology sensors in their HVAC systems.

 Prior to this pandemic, the benefits of working remotely were clear, as was the need for industries to set aside revenue to finance innovation.
 Business automation, SMS automation, and IoT technologies will likely accelerate now and COVID-19 could be the driver of their innovation to survive and adapt to this new normal.